It’s never a good day when you look in the mirror and realize it’s not only possible—but probable—you are insane.

 So help you God.

 You agree to drug tests and credit checks and criminal history checks and past employment checks.
-Every conceivable type of check but the ones beginning with 'pay'.
+Every conceivable type of check except the ones beginning with 'pay'.

 To your chagrin, the first question on the application asks if you have applied to Kohl’s before.
 Ignoring images of a guillotine in free fall, you answer ‘yes’ because you are an indomitable force of nature.
 You will not be denied a second time.